 So when Hiromu Arakawa writes a shonen series where women are powerful and active and influential and important?
 Yes.
 That can be considered feminist (or whichever term you’d prefer).
 Because she is working in a male-dominated genre, and still telling a story where women like her are important.
 Because she is refusing to hate herself or represent her gender as unimportant.
 And if you don’t think a woman has to make an active effort to do something like that, has to push against the tide to do so, I dunno.
 That doesn’t line up with my experience as a woman.
 It’s pretty damn hard to be a woman and not be aware the standard is unimportant female characters, that the standard is sexism.
 I think you probably have to make an active effort not to be aware of that(and society certainly encouraged that).
 So yeah, you always have to make an active decision “guess what I’m not going to do that”.
 And that probably means you as a woman want to refect your reality, that you believe women can be powerful and strong, that you want to improve how the worldview of women and put some of that out there.
 Just a little.
 And a woman speaking out for herself, speaking about the strength of her gender, the complexity of her reality?
 That’s the definition of feminism.

 If you don’t know what the hell im talking about when I say my review, here:

 tldr; this is review of stuff I consider girl (and/or other stuff) positive from my perspective as a feminist and the feminist messages I take from that review.
-THAT’S why it’s called “the feminist review” and if you’re gonna get in a snit about that, the door’s that way.
+THAT’S why it’s called “the feminist review” and if you’re a white dude who’s gonna get in a snit about that, the door’s that way.